Introduction (to the Preview)

 As a side effect, Chapter 3 provides the correct definitions of the essential terms predictable and deterministic that are ubiquitously misunderstood in the real-time computing practitioner and even research communities.

 The essence of system resource management (especially by operating systems) is acceptably satisfactory resolution of concurrent contending action requests to access shared hardware and software resources (e.g., scheduling actions’ use of processor cycles and synchronizers) according to application-specific optimality criteria.
-Most scheduling optimization is NP-hard, so algorithmic scheduling heuristics and action dispatching rules are widely used.

 Embedded systems also are briefly described in Chapter 4 because of their close relationship to real-time systems: most real-time computing systems are embedded; and many embedded systems are real-time to some degree.

-Chapter 5 summarizes research on dynamic real-time computing systems by my Ph.D. students and co-advisor colleagues and I, and identifies some of the future work needed to expand on that.
+Chapter 5 summarizes research on dynamically real-time computing systems by my Ph.D. students and co-advisor colleagues and I, and identifies some of the future work needed to expand on that.
 Those research results in their published form may be analytically challenging for some readers, but the chapter summarizes their important contributions.

-Chapter 6 illustrates dynamic real-time computing systems and applications with examples inspired by my professional work, using material (re-)introduced in this book.
-It also shows some examples of how the paradigm is being employed outside the field of real-time systems (e.g., high performance computing, clouds, server farms, transaction systems, etc.).
+Chapter 6 illustrates dynamically real-time computing systems and applications with examples inspired by my professional work, using material (re-)introduced in this book.
+It also shows some examples of how the paradigm is being employed outside the field of real-time systems (e.g., high performance computing, clouds, web server farms, transaction systems, etc.).

-Chapter 8 describes the need for software tools appropriate for thinking about, demonstrating, and designing dynamic real-time computing systems.
+Chapter 8 describes the need for software tools appropriate for thinking about, demonstrating, and designing dynamically real-time computing systems.
 It describes one open source program for doing so using material from this book [ ].
 It mentions generic tools, such as MATLAB [ ], R [ ], Stan [ ], JASP [ ], etc., which can be very useful.

 A brief autobiography relevant to the topic of this web site is included.